 Canadian Finance Hub

-Best GIC Rate Today: EQ Bank leads at 3.00% for a 1-year GIC.
+Best GIC Rate Today: Oaken Financial leads at 2.50% for a 1-year GIC.
 Digital banks consistently beat Big Six banks by 0.4–0.6%.
 All rates below are for non-redeemable GICs; redeemable GICs pay less.

 Bank of Canada Posted GIC Rates